0609mnr/RNA-Sequencing-analysis-in-R/README.md

-5. ASSOCIATE EACH SAMPLE TO A STUDY GROUP
+5.ASSOCIATE EACH SAMPLE TO A STUDY GROUP
 ------------------------------------------

-5.1.
-Import sample information
+5.1.Import sample information
 ------------------------------

 This info can be built in an Excel file or in the same RStudio terminal.